MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 ## Automated incident response

-While the visual representations of application health provides invaluable operational and business insights to support issue detection and diagnosis, it relies on the readiness and interpretations of operational teams, as well as the effectiveness of subsequent human-triggered responses.
-Therefore, to maximize reliability it is necessary to implement extensive alerting to detect proactively respond to issues in near real-time.
+While the visual representations of application health provide invaluable operational and business insights to support issue detection and diagnosis, it relies on the readiness and interpretations of operational teams, as well as the effectiveness of subsequent human-triggered responses.
+Therefore, to maximize reliability it is necessary to implement extensive alerting to detect proactively and respond to issues in near real-time.

 [Azure Monitor](/azure/azure-monitor/alerts/alerts-overview) provides an extensive alerting framework to detect, categorize, and respond to operational signals through [Action Groups](/azure/azure-monitor/alerts/action-groups).
 This section will therefore focus on the use of Azure Monitor alerts to drive automated actions in response to current or potential deviations from a healthy application state.